akleszcz/web-dev-fun/section_5/notes/css_display.md

 |descendants property value respected|no| yes|no|
 |element consumes pointer events|no|no|yes|

-> 1. You know how if you display: hidden; an element, even if you display: block; a child, it doesn’t matter — it’s hidden because its parent is hidden.
+> 1. You know how if you display: ~~hidden;~~ none; an element, even if you display: block; a child, it doesn’t matter — it’s hidden because its parent is hidden.
 >
 > 2. The same is not true for visibility: hidden;.
 Children will be hidden because visibility inherits, but if you visibility: visible; them, they become visible again.
 > 3. That’s what is happening here with pointer-events.
 If you pointer-events: none; on a parent and then pointer-events: auto; on a child, you’re re-enabling pointer events.
 Then a :hover on a parent will be triggered (for example), when hoving the child, but nowhere else inside the parent.